Fact 1: 95% of people think they need to improve their personality.

 Write a list of all the things you want to change.

 - Your relationships.

 - Anything else you might like to change

 Done it?
 All right.
 So those things on your list, they’re the aspects of yourself you’re not happy with, right?
 They’re the things you want to change, yes?
 Okay.
 Keep that list with you.

 3: Find one person that has one quality you want and compliment them for it

-Found the person?
-Yeah?
-Okay.
-Now go ahead and send them a message.
+Send them a message.
 Tell them that you think they’re great because they do that one thing that you don’t do, the one thing you wish you did do.